mui/material-ui/docs/src/pages/guides/localization/localization-de.md

 You can [find the source](https://github.com/mui-org/material-ui/blob/master/packages/material-ui/src/locale/index.js) in the GitHub repository.

 To create your own translation, or to customise the English text, copy this file to your project, make any changes needed and import the locale from there.

-(Please do consider contributing new translations back to Material-UI by opening a pull request.)
+Please do consider contributing new translations back to Material-UI by opening a pull request.
+However, Material-UI aims to support the [100 most popular locales](https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers), we might not accept contributions for locales that are not frequently used, for instance `gl-ES` that has "only" 2.5 million native speakers.

 ### Beispiel